YottaDB/YDBDoc/ProgGuide/isv.rst

 During the execution of the interrupt handling code, $ZINTERRUPT evaluates to 1 (TRUE).

-If an error occurs while compiling the $ZINTERRUPT code, the error handler is not invoked (the error handler is invoked if an error occurs while executing the $ZINTERRUPT code), YottaDB/GT.M sends the GTM-ERRWZINTR message and the compiler error message to the operator log facility.
-If the YottaDB/GT.M process is at a direct mode prompt or is executing a direct mode command (for example, a FOR loop), YottaDB/GT.M sends also sends the GTM-ERRWZINTR error message to the user console along with the compilation error.
+If an error occurs while compiling the $ZINTERRUPT code, the error handler is not invoked (the error handler is invoked if an error occurs while executing the $ZINTERRUPT code), YottaDB sends the GTM-ERRWZINTR message and the compiler error message to the operator log facility.
+If the YottaDB process is at a direct mode prompt or is executing a direct mode command (for example, a FOR loop), YottaDB sends also sends the GTM-ERRWZINTR error message to the user console along with the compilation error.
 In both cases, the interrupted process resumes execution without performing any action specified by the defective $ZINTERRUPT vector.

-If YottaDB/GT.M encounters an error during creation of the interrupt handler's stack frame (before transferring control to the application code specified by the vector), that error is prefixed with a GTM-ERRWZINTR error.
+If YottaDB encounters an error during creation of the interrupt handler's stack frame (before transferring control to the application code specified by the vector), that error is prefixed with a GTM-ERRWZINTR error.
 The error handler then executes normal error processing associated with the interrupted routine.
-Any other errors that occur in code called by the interrupt vector invoke error processing as described in Chapter 13: “Error Processing”.
+Any other errors that occur in code called by the interrupt vector invoke error processing as described in `Chapter 13: “Error Processing” <https://docs.yottadb.com/ProgrammersGuide/errproc.html>`_.

 .. parsed-literal::
    The interrupt handler does not operate "outside" the current M environment but rather within the environment of the process.